 This technique can be used in many ways including to attach a front band to a sweater, body pieces of a garment such as when knitting a raglan sleeve from the top-down, flat pieces of knitting to make a tube ie in some socks, and for decorative joins adding a strip of knitting between 2 (or more) previously completed pieces.
-Most often, one is joining the 2 (or 3) pieces with purl side facing.
+Most often, one is joining the 2 (or 3) pieces with the purl side facing.

 Looking at the purl side of any knitting you will see a knot and a loop along the side edges of the work.
 The loop is formed on the carriage side at the start of each pass, the “knot” opposite the starting carriage side as that side of that row is reached and the yarn twists.
-Work the first piece, A, remove from the machine.
-Generally, with smaller row gauge it is best to join loops, with thicker yarns, larger stitches, or if you plan to felt the finished piece, work with the knots.
-Any single or even double eye tool, Jolie, or another favorite may be used to insert into the individual space at the edge for picking up.
+Work the first piece, A, and remove it from the machine.
+Generally, with a smaller row gauge it is best to join loops, with thicker yarns, and larger stitches, or if you plan to felt the finished piece, work with the knots.
+Any single or even double-eye tool, Jolie, or another favorite may be used to insert into the individual space at the edge for picking up.

-If joining rows to rows: begin the second piece, B. Though the join can happen on either side, in this case, cast on, knit a row, end with the carriage on the right side (COR).
+If joining rows to rows: begin the second piece, B. Though the join can happen on either side, in this case, cast on, knit a row, and end with the carriage on the right side (COR).
 Pick up the first knot (or loop) on A, from its bottom-up, and hang it onto the left end needle (opposite the carriage) of the cast on row for B.

 Knit two rows, returning to COR